- One should take Multi-Time Frame Trading analysis to identify trading opportunities.

-Multi-Time Frame Trading analysis is one of the most important things one should be doing before taking any trade.
-This analysis is one of the simple tools of technical analysis that will help you in reducing loss from your trades.
+Multi time frame trading analysis is one of the most important things one should be doing before taking any trade.
+This analysis is one of the simplest tools of technical analysis that will help you in reducing loss from your trades.

 One day I was planning an outdoor activity that required no rain, snow, winds thunderstorms etc.